 Active participant in adventure education programs, including summiting Mt Kosciusko, camping in zero degrees celsius, swimming in waterfalls and learning to ski.

+Secured employment at Roads and Maritime Services.
 Addressed the emotional challenges she had prior to coming to SSH.

 Learnt over 100 life skills.